theNewDynamic/minjinlee.com/_posts/2017-12-02-irish-times-the-best-books-of-the-year.md

 ---

 Pachinko makes the list.
-For the complete article, please click the link below.&nbsp;
+For the complete article, please click the link below.